What is Application Testing?

 It helps to enhance the quality of your applications while reducing costs, maximizing ROI, and saving development time.

-Application testing can be done in various categories like GUI, functionality, database (backend), load test, etc.
+In Software Engineering, Application testing can be done in various categories like GUI, functionality, database (backend), load test, etc.

 For Application Testing, the testing lifecycles involve various phases which include requirement analysis, test planning, test analysis, test design, test execution & bug reporting, etc.